Female Hair Transplant FAQ

 How soon after hair transplant can I go back to work?

 Depending on your type of employment, you can return to work within days.
 Most patients take at least 4 days off work due to the demands of twice a day hair washing.
 Others return to work the next day as long as they are out of the public eye.
 A hair transplant is an investment in your appearance and most patients decide that rushing back to work is not worth it and elect to wait a few days until the scabs have healed and fallen off.
 Some patients may have swelling or redness on and around their transplanted areas for several days which make them less than presentable at work.
 Patients are encouraged to wear a hat after a transplant to minimize the visibility of their post-op changes.
 The majority of the post-op swelling, bruising and redness will resolve within the first week.
 Patients are encouraged to avoid continuous direct sun exposure to the scalp after their transplant.

 What is shock loss after hair transplant?

 Shock loss after a hair transplant is a well-documented occurrence.
 A hair transplant is considered a stressful event for the scalp hair follicles and it may accelerate the loss of native scalp hair in the immediate transplant area.
 Simply stated, if you have active hair loss in or around the transplanted area, you may increase the speed of your native hair loss because of the perceived shock to the scalp during your surgery.
-In women, shock loss could be reduced with the use of minoxidil started 7 days after the transplant.
+In women, shock loss can be reduced by the use of minoxidil that is started 7 days after the transplant.